Pluteus cervinus Fawn Pluteus Shipley Country Park,

 as cap.
 Stem short concolorous with cap, but more patchy orange

 colour, 3-4 cm.
 Small group on dead log.
-Awaiting identification
+Not identified

 Attenborough Nature Reserve, Nottinghamshire (September 2008)